hailedereje/Computer_Graphics_3D_building_Model_simulation_project/README.md

   - we have used blender throught the design process upto complation
   - we have used pygame to render the obj file from blender

-  note: whan it first rendered it shows the object zoomed in by the largest extent. so you can see the whole part by zooming out.
+  note: whan it first rendered it viewer can zoom in and out to see the details of each structure.

   - you can see the detail by zooming in to the direction you want.
   - you can also rotate to the any direction all using by touchpad.